BriskenFinancials/use-case-template/cards/UC10000426-O-01-plan-mbc-connectivity-setup-for-each-bank.md

 ## Outcome

-You will be able to confidently Collaborate with the customer to identify the connectivity requirements for each of the three selected banks. accelerating progress and improving project alignment
+This enables you to collaborate with the customer to identify the connectivity requirements for each of the three selected banks

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-O-01-bottom.png)